Luraminaki/pySET/README.md

 ## DOCKER

 I wrote a `Dockerfile` as a training exercise and for those that want something that "just works".
+(Though, you have to know how [Docker](https://www.docker.com/) or [Rancher](https://www.rancher.com/) works beforehand...)

 ```sh
 cd pySET